EPF or employee provident fund is a retirement scheme that every salaried employee can avail from their employer.

 Step 8: Submit this copy later at the EPF office

-The EPF is a social security scheme that aims at providing your employees financial security over the future.
-This scheme not only takes contributions from you individually for each of your employees, but also takes contributions from each of your employees, which you deduct from their salaries every month and submit towards their EPF on their behalf.
+The EPF is a social security scheme that aims at providing your employees financial security in the future.
+This scheme takes contributions from you (the employer) individually for each of your employees and takes contributions from each of your employees, which you deduct from their salaries every month and submit towards their EPF on their behalf.

 So, broadly your EPF contribution as an employee is divided into two parts.

 This is the contribution that is made by you as an employee.
 This contribution accounts for 12% of your salary, which is deducted on a monthly basis by your employer.